 The research networks form of support concerns funding for either creating new networks of researchers or maintaining already established ones.
 The networks must themselves initiate research and serve the purpose of contributing to future research through academic meetings and contacts where researchers can define, delimit and formulate research ideas that may eventually culminate in applications for research funds.

 Eligible to apply: a group of researchers.
-The project manager may be a researcher from a higher education institution in Sweden, but the network must include researchers at Södertörn University.
-The great majority of participants must come from research environments outside Sweden.
+The project manager must be a researcher from a higher education institution in Sweden.
+The network must include researchers at Södertörn University.
+It is preferable that a great majority of participants comes from research environments outside Sweden.
 Doctoral students may be included.